Vertex operator algebras, Higgs branches, and modular differential equations: Argyres-Douglas theories

 \section{Argyres-Douglas theories}

 An interesting class of test cases for the ideas outlined in the previous sections are Argyres-Douglas (AD) theories \cite{Argyres:1995jj,Xie:2012hs}.
 Importantly, recent developments have rendered the Schur indices of these theories accessible due to a relation with the wall-crossing properties of the spectrum of BPS particles on the Coulomb branch \cite{Cordova:2015nma}.
 The same indices have also been predicted using the connection between the superconformal index of class $\SS$ theories and two-dimensional $q$-deformed Yang-Mills correlators \cite{Buican:2015ina, Buican:2015hsa, Buican:2015tda, Song:2015wta, Buican:2017uka}.
-These developments have led to a number of proposals for vertex operator algebras associated to certain Argyres-Douglas theories \cite{Cordova:2015nma,Creutzig:2017qyf, Song:2017oew}.\footnote{See also \cite{Buican:2016arp, wenbin, Buican:2017fiq} for other recent developments concerning Argyres-Douglas theories and their associated VOAs, and \cite{Maruyoshi:2016aim, Agarwal:2016pjo, Agarwal:2017roi, Benvenuti:2017bpg} for an interesting new Lagrangian perspective on Argyres-Douglas theories.} Here we explore the proposed Higgs branch reconstruction and modular finiteness conditions for several families of Argyres-Douglas vertex operator algebras.
+These developments have led to a number of proposals for vertex operator algebras associated to certain Argyres-Douglas theories \cite{Cordova:2015nma,Creutzig:2017qyf, Song:2017oew}.\footnote{See also \cite{Buican:2014hfa, Buican:2016arp, wenbin, Buican:2017fiq} for other recent developments concerning Argyres-Douglas theories and their associated VOAs, and \cite{Maruyoshi:2016aim, Agarwal:2016pjo, Agarwal:2017roi, Benvenuti:2017bpg} for an interesting new Lagrangian perspective on Argyres-Douglas theories.} Here we explore the proposed Higgs branch reconstruction and modular finiteness conditions for several infinite families of Argyres-Douglas vertex operator algebras.
+The general framework outlined in this paper should be equally applicable to the much larger landscape of Argyres-Douglas theories explored in the aforementioned works.